Coffee Pot Cleaning Hacks

-- The freshness of your Ground Coffee – keep your grounds air tight.
+- The Freshness of your Ground Coffee – IE keep your grounds air tight.

 - The Filter – whilst some coffee makers can be used without a paper filter, a paper filter is often preferable.
-You just need to make sure it is the right size.
+Just make sure it is the right size.

 - The Brewing Time – often determined by your Coffee Maker.

-- And finally, the ratio of Ground Coffee to Water.
-Preferences vary and can be experimental.
-You’ll find recommendations according to the Coffee Making machines and the Coffee Grounds purchased.
+- And finally, the Ratio of Ground Coffee to Water.
+Preferences vary and are experimental.
+You'll find recommendations according to the Coffee Making Machines and the Coffee Grounds purchased.